abhi1030/calculator/README.md

 # calculator
-this is a python calculator
+this is a python calculator using tkinter module.